nikkone/dune-otter/README.md

 3. Unpack the .tar.bz2 that was downloaded from the server to the `/home/ubuntu/dune/` folder

 ### Updating/modifying IMC messages
+1. Make changes in the otter version of imc
+2. Update DUNE with the new IMC
+3. Create java bindings using imcjava
+4. Transfer java bindings to IMCproxy and Neptus and rebuild them.
+5. Deploy new imcproxy on server and otters, rebuild with ant and restart them with:

+       sudo systemctl restart imcproxy

+6. Test :)

 ### Neptus
 When building Neptus, IMC java bindings must be used.
 This is done thorugh the IMCJava tool by LSTS.
 Besides that, the standard LSTS approach can be used.